ibm-cloud-docs/watson-knowledge-studio/documents-for-annotation.md

     Perform one of the following tasks if the document is associated with an annotation task:
     - If human annotators have not begun annotating the documents, delete the annotation task, and then delete the document.
 To delete an annotation task, open the **Human Annotation** page, find the annotation task with which the document is associated, and then click **Delete**.
 Afterwards, you can recreate the annotation task and associate the same annotation set, which now has one less document in it.
     - If human annotators have begun to annotate the documents, do not delete the task or you will lose their work.
 You can tell them to continue working, but to ignore the unwanted document in the set.
 Have them finish all other annotation work, and go through the process of getting the set added to the ground truth.
-After being added, but before anyone runs the machine-learning annotator, delete the unwanted document.
-You do not want to use the unannotated document to train a model because the machine-learning annotator learns as much from what you do not annotate as from what you do.
+After being added, but before anyone runs the machine learning annotator, delete the unwanted document.
+You do not want to use the unannotated document to train a model because the machine learning annotator learns as much from what you do not annotate as from what you do.
 You can now delete the unwanted document, which is currently part of the ground truth, from the **Documents** tab of the **Documents** page.

 ## Data model
 {: #wks_datamodel}